-Mission Wealth's Spotlight on the Team for August is Client Advisor, Kristen Taylor!
-Kristen has been with Mission Wealth for 2 years now, and has over 14 years of experience in the financial industry.
+Mission Wealth's Spotlight on the Team for July 2020 is Client Advisor, Kristen Taylor!
+Kristen has been with Mission Wealth since 2018, and has over 15 years of experience in the financial industry.
 Kristen is also one of the firm experts in sustainable investing, and she shares her perspective on how to invest with a sustainable mindset.
 She is also an active member of the Financial Women of San Francisco, providing support by raising money for the next generation of women in finance.
 Learn more about Kristen in this interview!

 What are a few childhood experiences you had that formed who you are today?

 I’m an only child, so I learned to be creative by entertaining myself.
 I learned to appreciate the special occasions where I could have friends over, while also feeling the peace of being alone.
 Much of my drive as an adult stemmed from enjoying school, particularly math and science, which was interesting and made sense to me.
 My parents were always engaged in my learning and encouraged my growth in school, so they helped me relate education to the real world.
 After school I was in ballet and softball for most of my young life.
 This provided a fantastic balance to where I found an appreciation for new challenges and working well on a team.